sebmartin/ALPDataObjects/README.md

 # ALPDataObjects

 Data Objects is a model base class that makes using NSCoding easy and boilerplate free.
+This allows you to turn any of your data objects into NSData and then back again.
+There is also almost no restrictions on how you define your data objects since ALPDataObjects can support almost any property type.

+## Example

+### The model definition

 Consider the following ridiculous model: